 I do inspect them for functionality.
 I inspect and test the screens, doors, damper operation and condition of the visible fire bricks.
-Please keep in mind though, that a full inspection of wood burning appliances can only be legally done by a WETT (Wood Energy Technical Transfer) certified inspector.
+Please keep in mind though, that a full inspection of wood burning appliances can only be legally done by a WETT (Wood Energy Technology Transfer) certified inspector.
 A WETT inspection is a more detailed inspection verifying code compliance and safety/efficiency standards.

 Do you do repairs or offer cost estimates?